Published July 06, 2012

 The sentimental favorite in London will be the British, naturally.

-Four years ago Britain was barely an afterthought in gymnastics, with Louis Smith giving the country its first medal in nearly 100 years with his bronze on pommel horse.
-But the British have become a budding powerhouse since then, making regular appearances on the podium at the world championships and qualifying full men's and women's teams to an Olympics for the first time since 1984.
+Four years ago Britain was barely an afterthought in gymnastics, with Louis Smith giving the team its first medal in nearly 100 years with his bronze on pommel horse.
+But the British have become a budding powerhouse since then, making regular appearances on the podium at the worlds and qualifying full men's and women's teams to an Olympics for the first time since 1984.
 This spring, the men won their first European title.

 There's been such a dramatic shift in their fortunes that not only could the British win multiple medals in London, led by Smith and three-time world champion Beth Tweddle, it will be a disappointment if they don't.